 Strathconon is the longest glen in Scotland stretching for more than 20 miles with 400 people living either full or part time.

 What we do

-Strathconon Estate’s main activity is to revive, restore and protect the native fauna and to improve living conditions for native species in the area in cooperation with the national authorities.
-We aim to do everything in respect and enhancement of the Scottish native nature.
+Strathconon Estate’s main activity is to revive, restore and protect the native fauna and to improve the habitat for native species in the area, working in cooperation with the government agencies.
+We aim to do everything in respect and for the enhancement of the Scottish native nature.